 To stay up to date on the current discussion, like JQA’s Facebook page or follow us on Twitter – we regularly post interesting contributions to the foreign policy conversation from around the web, and strive to present a mix of perspectives in the articles we select.

 A good place to start for aspiring to careers in foreign policy are the career guides hosted by Columbia University and the Association of Professional Schools of International Affairs.
 There is also a lot of good information at EagerlyDC; more general, high-quality work on office dynamics and so forth can be found in publications like the Harvard Business Review.
 The Society’s members receive a weekly email with a handpicked list of foreign policy jobs and internships.
-And, of course, professional development is a key part of what JQA chapters do, so talk with your chapter leaders and the national office for ideas.
+And, of course, professional development is a key part of what JQA Society chapters do, so talk with your chapter leaders and the national office for ideas.